zubaird/review-week-topics/react/01-intro-and-setup.md

 * Why is it preferable to use JSX?
 * Is React a templating language?
 * Why is React different than other frameworks like Angular, Ember and Backbone?
 * What is the virtual DOM?
 * In our Hello World example, if you open the chrome developer tools you will see this warning in the console, "You are using the in-browser JSX transformer.
 Be sure to precompile your JSX for production - http://facebook.github.io/react/docs/tooling-integration.html#jsx".
 What does this mean?
-How do we remove it in production?
+How do we handle this in production?

 ## Assignment